euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

    * If the is device enrolled with the Workspace ONE app, use awWorkspace ONEenroll.
 9. Save the file.

+### Add Support for QR Scan and FaceId

+##### QR Scan

+Include NSCameraUsageDescription in the application info.plist file to enable the SDK to scan QR codes with the device camera.
+Provide a description that devices prompt users to allow the application to enable this feature.

+##### FaceID

+Include NSFaceIDUsageDescription in the application info.plist file to enable the SDK to use FaceID.
+Provide a description that devices prompt users to allow the application to enable this feature.
+Consider controlling the message users read.
+If you do not include a description, the iOS system prompts users with native messages that might not align with the capabilities of the application.

 ### Add an App Delegate to the Xamarin Project
 To complete integration of Xamarin and Workspace ONE SDK within your app use a custom Application Delegate.
 Create a class to act as an `AWSDKDelegate`, define the callback scheme within the class, and set the class to recognize when initialization is complete.